benstensen/RunestoneComponents/README.rst

 This Fork
 =========
 The ``collab`` branch of this fork aims to make the ActiveCode editors available in Runestone collaborative between users.
 Currently, ActiveCode uses CodeMirror as the basis for its editor, which opens us to use ``yjs``, ``y-codemirror``, and a network provider to make the editor collaborative.
-To see changes from this repo in action, follow `this guide <https://runestoneserver.readthedocs.io/en/latest/docker/README.html#setup>`_ and run
+To see changes from this repo in action, follow `this setup guide <https://github.com/benstensen/RunestoneComponents/blob/collab/SETUP.md>`_.

-``python3 docker_tools.py build --single-dev --clone-rc benstensen``.

-Make sure you switch to the right branch (all changes for these new features should be on the ``collab`` branch). ``cd RunestoneComponents``, set up a Python virtual environment, then ``pip install -r requirements.txt`` and ``pip install -e .``.
-Finally, set up npm by running ``npm install``.
-Every time a textbook is rebuilt, changes to the RunestoneComponents code should be reflected.
-See the above link for more info on setting up Runestone on your local machine.

 TODO
 ----